Knee injuries are among the more common workplace injuries.

 - Dull aching pain on the front of the knee

 - A grinding/grating feeling at the knee when it is extended.

 Treatment for chondromalacia

-Chondromalacia is first treated with a combination of conservative methods such as ice application, compression, protection, anti-inflammatory medication, elevation of the affected area, physical therapy that focuses on strengthening of the quadriceps and hamstring muscle, and rest.
-Patients are first asked to rest the knee completely and slowly re-introduce knee movement and activity.
-While in most cases surgery is not required, rare cases call for surgery.
+Chondromalacia is first treated with a combination of conservative methods such as ice application, compression, protection, anti-inflammatory medication, the elevation of the affected area, physical therapy that focuses on strengthening the quadriceps and hamstring muscle, and rest.
+First, patients are asked to rest the knee completely and slowly re-introduce knee movement and activity.
+While surgery is not required in most cases, rare cases call for surgery.

 Workers compensation for chondromalacia

 Chondromalacia is most commonly caused due to blunt trauma and injury to the knee.
 However, considering the fact that it is a degenerative condition, associating it with an exact event can prove to be a challenge.
 Injured workers would greatly benefit from consulting with a St. Louis workers compensation lawyer.
 Call the Law Office of James M. Hoffmann 24/7 at (314) 361-4300 for a FREE consultation.